wadaniel/korali/docs/source/using/parallel.rst

 In this case, we recommend to maximize sample-based parallelism, specifying as many concurrent jobs as possible, as opposed to the model's threads per execution.

-Examples of the use of this conduit can be found in :ref:`Concurrent Execution <features-concurrent-execution>`.
+Examples of the use of this conduit can be found in :ref:`Concurrent Execution <feature_concurrent.execution>`.

 Parallel Sampling - Pre-Compiled Model
 -----------------------------------------